qunoot-k/Projects/README.md

-The problems has been taken from edabit (https://edabit.com/).
+The problem has been taken from edabit (https://edabit.com/).
 Create a function that returns True if given inequality expression is correct and False otherwise.

 Example: correct_signs("3 < 7 < 11") ➞ True